The voices of a generation are found in the stories they tell.

 Hannah’s story, Is This What Life is About!, tells of a little girl, Deniece, who “was not content with what she had.”
 Her grandmother, Ma Yahyah, “was always grateful to God for what they had,” tells her a story of a guinea fowl who decided to search for a better life by joining a group of chickens.

 Hannah shares that she loves to read, dance, and sing.
 Her future ambition in life is to become a writer.
-We can’t wait to see how Hannah, and other students across West Africa, use their voice to tell stories of their generation.
+We can’t wait to see how Hannah and other students across West Africa use their voices to tell stories of their generation.

 Read Hannah’s first-place story here: Is This What Life is About!